ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/ome-version-comparison.md

 - Multiple branding templates

+Office 365 Advanced Message Encryption is not supported in GCC High.

+For information on using Advanced Message Encryption, see [Office 365 Advanced Message Encryption](ome-advanced-message-encryption.md).

 ## Unique characteristics of Office 365 Message Encryption in a GCC High deployment

 Office 365 Advanced Message Encryption is not available in a GCC High environment.
 You can still use a single brand template in a GCC High environment.

 In addition, if you plan to use Office 365 Message Encryption in a GCC High environment, there are some unique characteristics about the recipient experience.

+Office 365 Advanced Message Encryption is not supported in GCC High.

 ### Encrypted email from GCC High to GCC High recipients